Nigel Cox (artist)

 Nigel Cox (born 1959) is an Irish figurative artist.

 Biography

 Early life

 Cox, the second youngest of four children, grew up in Dundalk, Ireland; he had three sisters, Sandra, Jacqui and Nicola.
 Cox left Ireland in 1977 to study marine radio and radar technology, at Riversdale College of Technology, Liverpool, UK in order to become a Radio Officer in the Merchant Navy.
 He then joined the Transglobe Expedition, led by Sir Ranulph Fiennes.
 This three-year expedition achieved the first circumnavigation of the globe on land, sea and ice via North and South poles along the Greenwich Meridian.
 In 1989 Cox moved to London.

 Transglobe expedition

-During the Transglobe Expedition, whose Patron was HRH Prince Charles, Cox was at sea, on an ice cap or in a remote location, surrounded by the vast and desolate spaces which had a profound effect and influenced his art.
+During the Transglobe Expedition, whose Patron was Prince Charles, Cox was at sea, on an ice cap or in a remote location, surrounded by the vast and desolate spaces which had a profound effect and influenced his art.
 During the expedition Cox's medium was sketchbook and watercolour.